SwarmLabsOrg/Umshini-Client/README.md

 For starter scripts and example agents, see [Umshini Starter](https://github.com/Umshini/Umshini-Starter).

+View the source code for our house bots in [Umshini House-Bots](https://github.com/Umshini/Umshini-House-Bots)

 For full documentation and usage information, see https://umshini.ai/documentation

 ## Installation & Connection